-\begin{lemma} Suppose $C,D$ are two different connected components of the social graph $M$.
+\begin{lem} Suppose $C,D$ are two different connected components of the social graph $M$.
 Suppose further that there is a solitary path in $H$ that starts in a vertex of $U_C$ and ends in a vertex of $U_D$.
-Then, for each $s\in [n]$, there is a solitary path that starts in an vertex of $U_C$, ends in a vertex of $U_D$, and whose all vertices belong to the block $G_s$. \end{lemma} \begin{proof} Let $Q$ be the path whose existence is asserted in the lemma statement.
+Then, for each $s\in [n]$, there is a solitary path that starts in an vertex of $U_C$, ends in a vertex of $U_D$, and all of whose vertices belong to the block $G_s$. \end{lem} \begin{proof} Let $Q$ be the path whose existence is asserted in the statement of the lemma.
 Consider $Q$ as a path in the $Z$-flip of $\sigma$, which is equal to $H$ by Lemma~\ref{lem:flip-same}.
 Suppose $Q$ starts in $\sigma[c']$, ends in $\sigma[d']$, and the set of cells of $\sigma$ traversed by the internal vertices of $Q$ is $W'$.
 Since $Q$ is solitary, by Lemma~\ref{lem:cell-projection} we infer that all the cells of $W'$ are solitary.
-The endpoints of $Q$ belong then to $U_c$ and $U_d$ for some $c,d\in \Cells$, respectively, such that $c\in C$, $d\in D$, and pairs $c,c'$ and $d,d'$ are as described in Observation~\ref{obs:overall-cell}.
-In particular, by Lemma~\ref{lem:cell-projection} we have that $c'\in C$ and $d'\in D$.
+The endpoints of $Q$ belong then to $U_c$ and $U_d$ for some $c,d\in \Cells$, respectively, such that $c\in C$, $d\in D$, and the pairs $c,c'$ and $d,d'$ are as described in Observation~\ref{obs:overall-cell}.
+In particular, by Lemma~\ref{lem:cell-projection} we have that $c'\in C$ and~$d'\in D$.